fp-cybrilla/fp-cybrilla.github.io/content/fp-cybrillapoa-gateway/usecase-business-day-daily-sips.md

 #### 3. Special use case: Investor wants to start business day daily SIP instalments on a future date

 Future activation is not currently supported.
-However, a distributor can take consent and initiate mandate authorisation today, and register the business day daily SIP on the day the investor wants.
+However, a distributor can take consent and initiate mandate authorisation today, and register the business day daily SIP in FP on the day the investor wants.

 ---